 What are the benefits for participating?

-- You will inform further research and design on Ayurvedic diet and yoga protocol to help improve symptoms of PCOS and culturally appropriate care.
+- Participants will inform further research and design on Ayurvedic diet and yoga protocol to help improve symptoms of PCOS and culturally appropriate care.

 Interest in participating in this study?